teddycool/ClockDisplay/README.md

 Hardware:
 Raspberry pi with rasbian
-RealTimeClock module
+RealTimeClock module (option)
 CL5642BH-33 4 digits with 'time-colon' from ebay: http://www.ebay.com/itm/381691780455
-8 resistors 560 Ohm
-board and cables
+8 resistors 560 Ohm (Dependent of display.
+This is choosen to make the display as bright as possible.
+A dim-factor in the software turns down the brightness depending on the surrounding light) board and cables

 Software: